ezschneider/healthgan/README.md

 - Insulin doses
 - Meal and activity logs

+After downloading and unzipping the `diabetes.zip`, navigate into the extracted folder and also unzip the `diabetes-data.tar.Z` to access the full dataset.

 ---

 ## 📖 License

 MIT License — feel free to use and adapt.